Archival Internship - Israelite House of David's Archives & Collections (3/27/26)

 Find more information at https://www.israelitehouseofdavid.org/.

 The Israelite House of David Archives & Collections is accepting applications for one or two Archival Interns.
-The primary duty of the intern(s) will be to support the organization's efforts to organize and digitize its photographic collections.
+The primary duty of the intern(s) will be to support the organization's efforts to organize, catalog, and rehouse its Local History Collection objects.

 Project Details:

-• Open to undergraduates, graduate students, and recent graduates in/from Museum Studies, Public History, History, Art History, Archival Science, Library and Information Science, or related program
+• Open to undergraduates, graduate students, and recent graduates in/from Museum Studies, Public History, History, Art History, Archival Science, Library and Information Science, or related programs

 • One year working or volunteering in a cultural institution